VSTOPIA/JS-Live-API/docs/01-Getting Started.md

 ## Next steps

 We’re ready to build stuff!
-The next tutorial, “Real Time MIDI Processing”, shows how to use JavaScript to alter MIDI notes as they are played.
+The next tutorial, “[Real Time MIDI Processing](/JS-Live-API/docs/02-Realtime%20MIDI.html)”, shows how to use JavaScript to alter MIDI notes as they are played.

 Have feedback or questions?
-Email the developer: adam@adammurray.link (check spam for his replies)
+Email the developer: <a href="mailto:adam@adammurray.link">adam@adammurray.link</a> (check spam for replies)

 <p align="center">
   <img src="https://vstopia.com/VSTOPIA_MEDIA/VSTOPIA-max-for-live-logo.png" alt="VSTOPIA Max for Live" width="200" />